 Before publishing your course

-- UNK Course Checklist - the University of Nebraska has developed a checklist that contains all necessary components of a successful online course.
+UNK eCampus Faculty Resources - the University of Nebraska has developed eCampus resources for developing a successful online course.

 Would you like faculty members of the Online Champions group or the Faculty Development Center to review your course?
 E-mail email@example.com for more information.